mhhio/snapptrip_interview_data/README.md

 - Implement data quality checks
 - Add more comprehensive error handling and logging
 - Optimize Spark jobs for better performance
-- Implement a solution for handling late-arriving data
+- Implement a solution for handling late-arriving data.

-For more information or to contribute to this project, please contact [Your Name/Team].